kinworks/sfe-style-guide/README.md

 ### v0.3.0
 - Readme; extensive updates / original draft.
-- Deployment; ongoing work on
+- Deployment; ongoing work on this

 ## More than a Style Guide